appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

     Allows user to query from GraphqQL server instead of `ElasticSearch` REST api. [graphql-compose-elasticsearch](https://github.com/graphql-compose/graphql-compose-elasticsearch) helps in transforming `GraphQL` queries into `ElasticSearch` rest api.
 Here is an example of `GraphQL` server which acts as proxy for `ElasticSearch`.
     - [GraphQL Server for books application](https://github.com/appbaseio-apps/graphql-elasticsearch-server)
 - **tranformResponse** `Function` [optional]
     Enables transformation of search network response before rendering them.
-This asynchronous function will give you elasticsearch response object as params and expects an updated response in return in similar structure of elasticsearch, for execution.
+This asynchronous function will give you elasticsearch response object and componentId as params and expects an updated response in return in similar structure of elasticsearch.
+You can use `componentId` to conditionally tranform response for particular reactivesearch component only.
 ```js{7-34}
     <ReactiveBase
         app="appname"